* Click here to return to the main conference page *

 BREAKOUT SESSIONS #3

-3.2.
-Panel on Innovations in Leadership Preparation Programs
+3.1.
+Panel on Innovations in Leadership Preparation [Moore 1048]

-Session Moderator: TBA
+Session Moderator: Priya Goel

 Naming the Doctorate as an Intervention: Preparing Equity-Focused Leaders in a Time of Systemic Backlash